-- Minimum of 60 semester or 90 quarter CSU-transferable units. - 2.
+- 1. Minimum of 60 semester or 90 quarter CSU-transferable units. - 2.
 Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
 Minimum of 18 semester or 27 quarter units in the major. - 4.
-A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+A grade of "C" or better in all courses required for the major. - 5.
+Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
 Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- · Utilize more complex vocabulary and grammatical structures to communicate and discuss hypothetical situations dealing with nature, city, life, health and well-being, professions and occupations, the arts, current events, and politics. - Utilize more complex vocabulary and grammatical structures to write about situations dealing with nature, city life, health and well-being, professions and occupations, the arts, current events, and politics. - Use language and vocabulary skills developed in class to read, analyze, and interpret authentic texts.
+- Utilize more complex vocabulary and grammatical structures to communicate and discuss hypothetical situations dealing with nature, city, life, health and well-being, professions and occupations, the arts, current events, and politics. - Utilize more complex vocabulary and grammatical structures to write about situations dealing with nature, city life, health and well-being, professions and occupations, the arts, current events, and politics. - Use language and vocabulary skills developed in class to read, analyze, and interpret authentic texts.

+00.0 04.1 .ou.u

 Course Title Units

 SPAN 120 Spanish I 5

 SPAN 121 Spanish II 5

 SPAN 220 Spanish III 5

 SPAN 221 Spanish IV 5

 20

 List A: Se lect one of the following:

 HIST 118 U.S. History: Chicano/Chicana

 Perspectives I 3

 HIST 119 U.S. History: Chicano/Chicana

 Perspectives II 3

 SPAN 141 Spanish and Latin American

 Cultures 3

 SPAN 145 Hispanic Civilizations 3

 SPAN 250 Conversational Spanish I 3

 SPAN 251 Conversational Spanish II 3

 3

-Total Units for Major (9 units may y
+Total Units for Major (9 units may

 be double-counted with GE) 23

 Total Units for CSU GE Breadth

 or IGETC-CSU 37-39

+Total Transferable Elective Units

+Total Units for Degree 60